Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

 If you skip the above steps, is when the muscle imbalances are created, therefore causing serious muscle and joint injuries, poor postures, aches and pains, etc.

-are vital for the wellbeing of the musculoskeletal system whether one wants to exercise for general fitness or for improving their sport or posture.
+We often see people in the gym with great muscle tone but extremely poor postures.
+For example, cyclists often have very rounded mid backs.
+Therefore, the above steps are vital for the wellbeing of the musculoskeletal system whether one wants to exercise for general fitness or for improving their sport or posture.

 3) Perform the exercises with good form.
 Why so?